B4mbus/nvim-headband/README.md

   end
   requires = {
     { 'SmiteshP/nvim-navic', opt = true } -- required for for the navic section to work
-    { 'kyazdani42/nvim-web-devicons', opt = true } -- required for for devicons and default navic_section.separator highlight group
+    { 'kyazdani42/nvim-web-devicons', opt = true } -- required for for devicons and default location_section.separator highlight group
   }
 }
 ```